JHuggins11/odin-calculator/README.md

 # odin-calculator
- Basic calculator in JavaScript for The Odin Project's Foundations course.
+A basic calculator in JavaScript as part of the JavaScript Fundamentals module of The Odin Project's Foundations course.